How to Pack

 What types of cartons should you use?

 The boxes you use to pack your household goods are important in more way than one.
-Make sure the cartons you use are suitable for transporting your goods to minimize damage.
+Make sure the cartons you use are suitable for transporting your goods in order to minimize damage.
 Also ensure that you are not packing boxes too heavy as they can break open, or too light as they can crush as they are stacked in the moving van.
 Use only durable cartons constructed for the packaging of items.
 Your sales representative can assist you in locating and purchasing the appropriate cartons.

 Some general-purpose cartons available through Country Wide are: